matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 In this case, the iteration stops with (`(6, 'Emma')`) and the last pair (`(8, 'Gavin')`) would never be constructed.

-The implementation is quite interesting, becuase `zip` not only works with two lists, it can accept an arbitrary number of arrays as input parameters.
-This can be be particularly useful when trying to transpose a list of lists (a matrix).
-For those who are not familiar with the term `transpose` don't feel intimidated by it.
-It simply means a list of list is simply flipped by its diagonal.
+The implementation is quite interesting, because `zip` not only works with two lists, it can more than two arrays as input parameters.
+This can be particularly useful when trying to transpose a list of lists (a matrix).
+If you're not familiar with the term `transpose`, it simply means a list of list is simply flipped by its diagonal.
 The transposition of

 ```python
 [